 Beyond the dark Hollywood crime movies or film noir of the decade, gritty Westerns like Rio Bravo, post-war films like Hiroshima Mon Amour and sci-fi flicks like The Thing From Another World also dominated the 1950s.
 The 1950s also saw women in leading roles in front of and behind the camera.
 Gloria Swanson in Sunset Boulevard wowed audiences as an aging silent film heroine and playwright Mary Chase made her Broadway hit Harvey a darling of the big screen.

-In honor of this golden era, Shore Scripts has compiled a list of 41 of the top screenplays from the decade that are available for free use online.
+In honor of this golden era, Shore Scripts has compiled a list of the top screenplays from the decade that are available for free use online.
 The list includes mostly traditional feature scripts, but we’ve also included a few others, including Tennessee Williams’ play Cat on a Hot Tin Roof (a film version was later adapted) and a prose version of French writer-director Albert Lamorisse’s poignant short film The Red Balloon.
 Happy reading!

 12 Angry Men (1957)